iundarigun/boa-leitura/backend/README.md

 [X] Move to Hexagonal
 [ ] ArchUnit tests
 [ ] Verify error message
+[ ] Use specifications for all finds

 ### Authors
 [X] Add integration tests
-[ ] Add pagination, ordering and search in find endpoint [ ] Add param in getById to retrieve details (books or readers)
+[X] Add pagination, ordering and search in find endpoint [ ] Add param in getById to retrieve details (books or readers)

 ### Books
 [X] Add genre
+[ ] Order by asc/desc
 [ ] Add endpoints to add books
 [ ] Languages for the title
+[ ] Job to retrieve images
+[ ] Search images by title

 ### Sagas
 [X] Crud Sagas